-The fundamental characterics of text constants is the way how the values which they represent come intro the script interpretation process:
+The fundamental characteristics of a text constant is the way how the values which it represents come intro the script interpretation process:

-The names of the constants, that is the pure sequences of chars, are substituted by their fixed values in the whole script before starting the script execution.
+The name of the constant, that is the pure sequences of chars, is substituted by its fixed value in the whole script before starting the script executio n.

-The replacement does not take into account any syntactical context in which the names possibly occur (just like with variables in the secondary sections).
+The replacement does not take into account any syntactical context in which the name possibly occur (exactly like with variables in secondary sections).

-wInst implements constants %ScriptPath% for the location of the momentarily interpreted script, and %System% for the name of the windows system directory.
+wInst implements constants %ScriptPath% for the location of the momentarily interpreted script and %System% for the name of the windows system directory.
 The following (Files) subsection defines a command that copies all files from the script directory to the windows system directory:

+'''

 [files_do_my_copying]

-copy "%ScriptPath%\system." "%System%"
+copy "%ScriptPath%\system\." "%System%"

+'''